• Skip to primary navigation

 More cocktail recipes to try:

-• A glass of whiskey and orange juice sitting on a marble counter.
+• Two glasses of whiskey and tonic sitting on a gold serving tray.

-• A mezcal sour cocktail served in a coupe glass sitting on a marble tray.
+• A 7 and 7 cocktail sitting on a marble board.

 If you have tried this recipe, we would love it if you leave a ⭐⭐⭐⭐⭐ rating and comment below!